 If you feel that your child is not ready to manage their benefits when they’re 18, you could apply to be their appointee.
 This can be helpful if they have ‘mental capacity’, but do need support with benefits.

 Start talking with the people who fund your child’s care.
-This could be your local authority, health authority or both.
-Do this as early as possible.
+This could be your local authority or clinical commissioning group.
+Ask for a transition assessment.
 Your local authority may have a transition services team.

 The amount of care

 Adult services are funded in a different way to children’s services.
 This can mean that the services can change or reduce when your child moves to adult services.
 The amount of support you and your child will get usually depends on a transition assessment by your local authority.
 If you think that your local authority is not meeting your child’s needs, you have the right to challenge the assessment.

 If you ask for an amount of care, be prepared for your local authority to ask you to take less.
 Negotiate.
 Be clear about what you and your child want and why you need it.
 Never say you’re managing if you are not.

 If you ask for an amount of care, your local authority may ask you to take less.
 Be prepared to negotiate.
 Be clear about what you and your child need and why.

 Adults are normally expected to pay for some of their social care.
 How much will depend on your circumstances.